mrleemon/rather-simple-background-slideshow/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Really Simple Background Slideshow bundles the following third-party resources:
+Rather Simple Background Slideshow bundles the following third-party resources:

 Vegas Background Slideshow
 License: The MIT License (MIT)